 As you adjust the way that you chew, to deal with any issues, you can cause other teeth in your mouth to shift and put strain on your facial muscles.
 This can lead to pain and tooth sensitivity.

-With these issues in mind, it often makes sense to have a tooth, or a couple of teeth, replaced.
+With these issues in mind, it often makes sense to replace a tooth or a couple of teeth.
 There are several methods of doing this that you should consider.

 There are three common methods of replacing one or two teeth in your mouth.
 They all have pros and cons.